 Visibility is a huge problem in strategic planning.
-Strategy leaders spend all this time writing these plans, then engage in a torturous process of attempting to track against it.
-We’ve seen all sorts of systems for collecting updates and reporting upon them, usually involving some mixture of Excel, PowerPoint, email and a mental breakdown on the part of the person in charge of combining them.
+Strategy leaders spend all this time writing these plans, then engage in a torturous process of attempting to track against them.
+We’ve seen all sorts of systems for collecting updates and reporting upon them, usually involving some mixture of Excel, PowerPoint, email, and a mental breakdown on the part of the person in charge of combining them.

 Introducing Status Lights: A Project Plan

 A status light system is a great way to get a visual overview.
 On the surface, the traffic light method of marking statuses as either green, yellow or red is pretty intuitive, because if you’re anything like me, you spend way too much time in the car.
 Green means go, yellow means caution, and red means stop, right?
 What’s obvious on the road isn’t always quite as simple in business.

 In order for your status light implementation to be successful, you’ll need to clearly articulate what red, green, and yellow status lights mean to your organization.
 It’s critically important to set clear rules of engagement at the beginning of your planning process, otherwise, you’re setting yourself up for headaches down the road.

 Since introducing status lights is a project, it’s important to consider the typical project lifecycle.
 You have the most influence over a project during its inception or kick-off.
 As time goes on, your ability to change things and exert influence begins to diminish (as well as cost more), so investing the time on the front end to think through the roll-out and make sure everyone understands what status lights mean is well worth the time.

 Also, consider putting together a “Status Light Registry” for your organization that clearly outlines what the red, yellow, or green status lights mean.
 As we mentioned earlier, if you don’t define what each color means, each person will define it themselves and you’ll lack the uniformity you need to make your reports impactful.
 A dedicated reference resource will help solve this problem.